Find Affordable College Courses

 Athens, GA

-A rank of #4 on this year’s list means University of Georgia is a great place for film, video and photographic arts students.
-UGA is a fairly large public school located in the medium-sized city of Athens.
+The excellent programs at University of Georgia helped the school earn the #4 place on this year’s ranking of the best film, video and photographic arts schools in Georgia.
+UGA is a very large public school located in the city of Athens.

 Read full report on Film, Video & Photographic Arts at University of Georgia